maxzz/test-pm/readme.md

-# Overview
+## Overview

-This application developed to test the Password Managers ability to handle different login / password change forms.
-The webpage created as a single HTML file that embed all resources so the file can be easily placed anywhere.
+This application is designed to test the ability of password managers to handle various login / password forms and their changes.
+A web page created as a single HTML file with all the resources embedded in it, so the file can be easily placed anywhere.

 ![](src/assets/preview.png)

-# Google Design Docs
+### Google Design Docs

 [Create Amazing Password Forms](https://goo.gl/9p2vKq)